-In 1994, as a group of four, the Gibson Brothers recorded their debut album, Underneath a Harvest Moon, released by the independent label Big Elm Records.
+In 1994, as a quartet, the Gibson Brothers recorded their debut album, Underneath a Harvest Moon, released by the independent label Big Elm Records.
 The album featured tunes like "Your Man in the Middle," "I Never Was Too Much," and "Tears of Yesterday."
 The group's music moves from fun and energetic to serious and deliberate, stirring in classic bluegrass and roots country in a way that makes each song original and the style all Gibson Brothers.
-In 1995, a performance at Owensboro, KY, landed the group a contract with Hay Holler Records.
+In 1995, a performance at Owensboro, Kentucky, landed the group a contract with Hay Holler Records.
 A year later, the Gibson Brothers released Long Forgotten Dream.
 With numbers like "Good as Gold," "Little Man in the Mirror," and "I Don't Know What to Do," the album did well enough to earn a place on the bluegrass charts, holding ground there for months.
-The title song made it into the Top 30 Survey for the Bluegrass Unlimited chart, reaching number ten.
+The title song made it into the Top 30 of the Bluegrass Unlimited chart, reaching number ten.